Privacy preference

 6. Discuss resiliency to disease progression in women with established pulmonary arterial hypertension.

-MeiLan K. Han, MD MS
+MeiLan K. Han, MD, MS

-Professor of Medicine and Chief of the Division of Pulmonary
+Professor of Medicine and Chief of the Division of Pulmonary and Critical Care at the University of Michigan

 Anna R. Hemnes, MD

-Associate Professor of Medicine, Division of Allergy, Pulmonary and
+Associate Professor of Medicine, Division of Allergy, Pulmonary and Critical Care Medicine, Vanderbilt University Medical Center

-Last edited: 16-05-2023
+Last edited: 24-07-2025

 • Partner